zsliwoski/Pug-Blog-Site/README.md

-# Final website for CS401
+# Final CS401 website

 Name: Zarek Sliwoski
-Email: zareksliwoski@u.boisestate.edu
+Email: zsliwoski@gmail.com

 ## How to run this website
 - run the database_setup.sql file to setup the database